Award-Winning Philadelphia Drug Lawyers

 Knowing and Intentional Possession of a Controlled Substance

 Second, if the police did not observe actual drug sales and they recovered a relatively small amount of drugs, you could be charged with a misdemeanor such as Knowing and Intentional Possession of a Controlled Substance ("K&I").
 K&I, also known as Simple Possession, requires the Commonwealth to show only that you were in possession of an illegal drug or a controlled substance without a prescription.
+Click here to learn more about Knowing and Intentional Possession of a Controlled Substance.

 Criminal Use of a Communications Facility